-VR hygiene will be a major issue once we move into a post-Coronavirus era.
+VR hygiene will be a major issue once the Coronavirus begins to recede.
 The global pandemic will eventually run its course, and education and arts organizations, entertainment venues, and other gathering places will reopen.
 None of us have an exact date, and a second wave of COVID-19 would throw every plan into disarray.
-But VR labs will return, and we’ll have to plan for new ways to share immersive experiences in a world that still requires social distancing measures.
+But VR labs will return, and we’ll have to plan for new ways to share immersive experiences in a world that will still require social distancing measures.

 VR Hygiene Recommendations from Hologate

 In some ways, the challenges faced by VR labs in K-12 and higher education are nothing compared to location-based VR businesses.
 The Void, Dreamscape Immersive, Hologate, and others run on a model of multiuser VR in tight quarters – ideal for a virus that thrives on close human contact.
 Of these, Hologate runs the largest network of VR sites, reaching their five millionth customer late last year.
 They recently published a comprehensive guide to their VR hygiene and cleaning standards.
 With over 300 VR arcades and locations around the globe, their business will live or die on public confidence in their operations.

 In addition to their recommendations, they draw upon the work of the IAAPA, The Global Association for the Attractions Industry.
 The organization published a 36-page Reopening Guidance document on May 1, which covers nearly every type of ride, attraction, or exhibit.
 While its scope goes far beyond the challenges of using virtual reality in education and public settings, it’s also worth reading.

 Like other location-based VR operations, Hologate has to consider far more than just the use of VR headsets.
 Their equipment includes haptic vests, along with straps and handholds for rides.
 They’re further challenged by a distributed ownership network, with on-site employees not being directly under their supervision.